 These are the trips where the pack performs best:

-• East Coast + Canada: New York, Boston, Montreal, and Toronto in a single route.
+- East Coast + Canada: New York, Boston, Montreal, and Toronto on a single route.

-• Cruises touching multiple countries: itineraries combining US and Mexican ports.
+- Cruises that touch several countries: itineraries combining US and Mexican ports.

 Multi-country pack vs. eSIM per country

-The rule is simple: if your trip touches two or three countries, the North America pack wins in convenience and is usually more cost-effective than buying three separate eSIMs.
-If you're only going to one country and don't plan to cross borders, the individual eSIM for that destination might offer you more GB for the same price.
+The rule is simple: if your trip touches two or three countries, the North America pack wins in convenience and usually works out cheaper than buying three separate eSIMs.
+If you're only going to one country and don't plan to cross borders, an individual eSIM for that destination might offer more GB for the same price.

-The multi-country pack avoids the hassle of managing multiple cards, activating each one at the right time, and monitoring three different balances.
+The multi-country pack avoids the hassle of managing multiple cards, activating each one at the right time, and tracking three different balances.
 In return, a single-country eSIM usually comes with more data plans because it focuses on one market.
-Think about your actual itinerary: do you cross borders or not?
+Think about your actual itinerary: are you crossing borders or not?

 Practical rule: two or more countries on the same trip = North America pack.
 A single country from start to finish = individual eSIM for that destination, usually with more gigabytes.